Joe2308/milestone-1-test-run/README.md

 * All icons have been sourced and added from the free version of font awesome.

 6. [Google Fonts](https://fonts.google.com/)
-* I used google fonts to source both Playfair Display and Mulish to syle all of my headings and text.
+* I used google fonts to source both Playfair Display and Mulish to style all of my headings and text.

 7. [Gitpod](https://www.gitpod.io/)
 * I used git pod as my IDE workspace to write and run all code.
 I used Git as my version control to commit and push all code to my GitHub repository.